yangky11/lean4-example/README.md

 lean4-example
 -------------

-An example of using [LeanInfer](https://github.com/lean-dojo/LeanInfer) in your project.
+An example of using [Lean Copilot](https://github.com/lean-dojo/LeanCopilot) in your project.

 ## Requirements